 The Company has been a closed-end investment corporation since 1927 and has never bought back its Common Shares.
-The Common Shares have traded at a discount to their net asset value, ranging from a 40% discount to a 15% discount over the past 10 years.
+The Common Shares have traded at a discount to their net asset value, ranging from approximately a 34% discount to an 18% discount over the past 10 years.
 Management believes that shareholders who have invested in the Common Shares of the Company recognize that the Common Shares of the Company usually trade at a discount to their net asset value.